 St Martin’s Church, which was built in neo-Gothic style in 1905, has a spire that stands prominently above the Bled skyline.
 Its patterned tile roof and arched windows make the church wonderfully photogenic from the outside.

-The interior of St Martin’s is equally as special.
-Here, you can see stunning frescoes painted in the 1930s by the famous Slovenian artist Slavko Pengov.
+The interior of St Martin’s is equally special.
+Here, you can see stunning frescoes painted in the 1930s by the well-known Slovenian artist Slavko Pengov.
 It’s quite dark inside, so brush up on your indoor low light photography skills before you visit this place.